pradyuz3rocool/Employee-Management-App/README.md

 # Employee-Management-App
-Using AngularJS to implement an Custom Management App
+Using AngularJS to implement an Employee Management App